Colly

 Frequently asked questions

-How much does Colly cost?
+How does Colly compare to Scrapy?

 Weekly briefing – tool launches, legal shifts, market data.